 Make Sure this is in a Sealed Container

 Charcoal can easily absorb atmospheric moisture.
 So, the best solution would be to store it in a sealed box to make sure that moisture cannot penetrate inside.

-If you live beside a river, lake or pond, you should always avoid storing your charcoal close to water reservoirs.
-When doing so, you significantly reduce the chances of water passing through the charcoal and being absorbed.
-It can deactivated your charcoal for a long time, until it finally dries and is ready for use.
+If you live beside a river, lake or pond, you should always avoid storing it close to water reservoirs.
+When doing so, you significantly reduce the chances of water passing through the substance and being absorbed.
+It can deactivate your material for a long time until it finally dries and is ready for use.